Focus the Number of Points in Your Presentation to Leave Room for Interaction with Your Audience

 Sometimes when people say “thinking on your feet” is important, the implication is that being a good trial lawyer is more about having a certain kind of personality than doing your homework.
 But the truth is a little counter-intuitive: effective improvisation requires more preparation, not less.

 Jazz musicians get this.
 You can find improvisation in just about any musical style, but jazz raises improvisation to the highest level.
-Great jazz musicians don’t just get up there and play some random notes that pop into their heads (even if it sometimes sounds that way to uninitiated ears).
+Great jazz musicians don’t just get up there and play some random notes that pop into their heads.
 They have developed an immense musical vocabulary from thousands of hours of practice.
 They know what every note sounds like played against every chord.
 When the bandleader says “Night in Tunisia,” they already know every chord change.
 It is only through years of preparation that they become master improvisers.

 It works the same way in public speaking.
 Effective interaction with the audience requires greater preparation, in three ways.